 - Tailor your workouts to suit your goals.

 - Learn how to build a totally badass body.

 Full rationale.
 I hate doing programs that are arbitrary or proprietary.
 I mean, I get it.
 Some strength coaches don't have the data to back up their decisions.
 Others do have that data, but they don't want to give away their secrets.

 Still, I don't like it.
 I'm more excited to do things when I know why I'm doing them.
 So we want to fully explain all of the programming factors to you.
 That way you'll understand why you're getting results, and how to reproduce those results in the future.

 If you just want to follow the program, no problem.
 It works right out of the box.
 But the full rationale is there if you want it.

 The Workout Program

 The workout program is made up of 3 phases, each 5 weeks long.
-At risk of ruining the mystery, let me quickly go over what you can expect and why you'll love it:
+At risk of ruining the mystery, let me quickly go over what you can expect:

 - The first phase is optimized to increase muscle size, work capacity, capillary density, strength endurance, and lifting fitness.
 This phase will improve your ability to train hard, to recover well, to handle heavier workloads, and to build more muscle.
 It's also profoundly healthy.
 This is sometimes referred to as "building a wide base" because it lays the foundation for more size and strength.
 This is step #1 to overcoming plateaus.